phimit/jiant/README_disrpt23.md

-Instructions for running Melodi's Discret system for task 1 and 2 --- Disrpt 2023
+Instructions for running Melodi's Discut system for task 1 and 2 --- Disrpt 2023
 =====================================================================================

 ## Installation